 Day 3: Take stock of your kitchen inventory

 In addition to the types of foods you find, you could also list the amounts and when you need to use them up by.
-Do this on your device, on a kitchen chalkboard if you have one or on paper.
+But you don’t need to get too elaborate unless you’d like to.
+Note your inventory on a device, a kitchen chalkboard or a paper on the refrigerator.

 Day 4: Do some simple meal planning

 Like all things zero-waste, a plan helps you reach your goals.
 You don’t need to create a complicated Excel spreadsheet detailing every morsel you’ll consume for the week—but by all means do so if you want to—just create a simple plan for the next few days to a week.
-Keep a couple of slots blank for the unexpected—a last-minute dinner invitation, a catered lunch at the office, last-minute overtime at work and so on.
+Keep a couple of slots blank for the unexpected—a last-minute dinner invitation, a catered lunch at the office, your kids eating at a friend’s house.